 And you know, I like to stir pots.
 So I turned to him.
-I said, you know, Microsoft gave me their new Zoom, which is so much better than your iPod touch.
+I said Microsoft gave me their new Zoom, which is much better than your iPod touch.

 What does it do?
 React, react, react, react.
 Finite players play to be bet to beat the people around them.
 Infinite players play to be better than themselves, to wake up every day and say, how can we make our company a better version of itself today than it was yesterday?

 How can we create a product this week?
 That’s better than the product we made last week.
 We also have to play the input game.

 It’s not about being ranked.
 Number one.
 It’s not about having more followers on Twitter than your friends.
 It’s not about outdoing.

 Anyone.
 It’s about how to outdo yourself.
 It’s not about selling more books or getting more Ted views than somebody else.

 It’s about ensuring that your work is better than the work you created before you were your competition.

 And that is what ensures you stay in the game the longest.
 And that ensures you find joy because the joy comes not from a comparison but advance.”

 The understanding that the business game is infinite is one of the critical factors in the growth of my Digital Analytics services business and my Shopify store clients.

 By the way, I am not the only one who has adopted this mindset.